 We are impressed by the amount of thought and work that has gone into the twenty-three principles developed at the Future of Life 2017 Asilomar conference in Asilomar, California.
 They are called the AI Asilomar Principles.
 The Asilomar Conference was put on by the Future of Life Institute, which is based in Boston.
 See our blog on the conference for more information.

 It was attended by an impressive group of: “AI researchers from academia and industry, and thought leaders in economics, law, ethics, and philosophy.”
 The conference covered a broad range of topics concerning beneficial AI, not just ethics.
-Here are the Ethics and Values principles from out of the twenty-three Asilomar Principles (note the first five not included here are on Research Issues):
+Here are the twenty-three Asilomar Principles:

 Ethics and Values